 In case you’re thick like me, toward the end of the book you’ll be treated to this pearl of wisdom, “Everyone thinks doggy style is so vulnerable…but it’s actually the most stable position.
 Like a table.
 It’s hard to be knocked down when you’re on all fours.”
 So says the unnamed protagonist’s long-suffering artist friend when describing her sculpture of a green marble, headless woman on her hands and knees!
-And by long-suffering, I’m referencing her putting up with her annoyingly, self-indulgent 45 year old friend throughout the book.
+And by long-suffering, I’m referencing her putting up with her annoyingly, self-indulgent 45 year old friend throughout the entire book.

 I wish I could recall how this book came to be on the long list of selections I wait patiently for on Libby.
 Could have been the Titcomb’s newsletter or New York Times bestseller lists.
 If I could remember, I’d avoid future recommendations from that source.